Deltares-research/1672/README.md

 - find a place
 - in the right pane you find what's there
 - choose map close to 1672
-- for Dutch maps, you will be most likely reverted to https://uu.georeferencer.com/ (create a login to use as WMS)
+- for Dutch maps, you will be most likely reverted to https://uu.georeferencer.com/ (create a login to use as WMS, only if you want to add other layers than the 15+ provided)
 - click on the mapname in upper right part the screen (in the part where you also find tools for opacity, editing and settings), when logged in, you find WMTS links.
 - enable link with the WMS/WMTS icon in QGIS

+For more (illustrated tips and trics, see [tips&trics](QGIS_TipsAndTrics.md))

 ### Tasks